Qualifying Employment & Work-based Learning

 Visit the Work Based Learning page for more information on the application process and resources.

-Once you have been upgraded as a Graduate member or been admitted as a Fellow you will be invited to attend the CILEX Graduation and Admission ceremony.
+Once you have been upgraded as a Advanced Paralegal member or been admitted as a Fellow you will be invited to attend the CILEX Graduation and Admission ceremony.
 A short video from the 2017 ceremony can be found below.